 You've got a new camera, camcorder or perhaps some lighting gear.
 Excellent.
 Now what?
 Henry's has several books for sale on a variety of topics to help you get up and running.
 Or take a course with Henry's School of Imaging and get advanced, in-depth instruction in a classroom environment.

-Take a look at some of the awesome in-store events we have coming up:
+Take a look at some of the awesome events we have coming up:

-Check back regularly.
-We've always got something happening!
+See All Events Check back regularly.
+We always have something happening!

 Add To Cart

 I've had this lens for over a year now.
 It's a decent lens as far as super zooms go.
 It's fairly compact when retracted but gets long when you zoom out.
 The sharpness is quite good at the short end, but it noticeably softer at the telephoto end--this cannot compare to quality prime lens.
 The lens speed of f/4-5.6 is average.
 It doesn't come with a lens hood, so look for a compatible one on eBay (the Olympus hoods are outrageously expensive).